Securing Planning Permission Without the Headache

-What is a Build-Over Agreement?
+What Does a Build-Over Survey Involve?

 Pre-Build CCTV Survey